Between the Devil and the Deep Blue Sea (novel)

-Between the Devil and the Deep Blue Sea is a young adult Gothic horror novel written by April Genevieve Tucholke and published on August 15, 2013 by Dial Books for Young Readers, an imprint of Penguin Books.
+Between the Devil and the Deep Blue Sea is a young adult gothic horror novel written by American author April Genevieve Tucholke and published on August 15, 2013 by Dial Books for Young Readers, an imprint of Penguin Books.
+A follow up that concludes the narrative, Between the Spark and the Burn, was released in 2014.

 Plot

-Nothing much exciting rolls through Violet White’s sleepy, seaside town…until River West comes along.
-River rents the guesthouse behind Violet’s crumbling estate, and as eerie, grim things start to happen, Violet begins to wonder about the boy living in her backyard.
+Nothing much exciting rolls through Violet White's sleepy, seaside town…until River West comes along.
+River rents the guesthouse behind Violet's crumbling estate, and as eerie, grim things start to happen, Violet begins to wonder about the boy living in her backyard.
 Is River just a crooked-smiling liar with pretty eyes and a mysterious past?
 Or could he be something more?

-Violet’s grandmother always warned her about the Devil, but she never said he could be a dark-haired boy who takes naps in the sun, who likes coffee, who kisses you in a cemetery…who makes you want to kiss back.
-Violet’s already so knee-deep in love, she can’t see straight.
-And that’s just how River likes it.
+Violet's grandmother always warned her about the Devil, but she never said he could be a dark-haired boy who takes naps in the sun, who likes coffee, who kisses you in a cemetery…who makes you want to kiss back.
+Violet's already so knee-deep in love, she can't see straight.
+And that's just how River likes it.

 Blending faded decadence and the thrilling dread of gothic horror, April Genevieve Tucholke weaves a dreamy, twisting contemporary romance, as gorgeously told as it is terrifying—a debut to watch.